Skip to main content

 • stability

-Overall, the game's stability is a mixed bag; while it runs smoothly on modern PCs and Linux, users report several annoying glitches and bugs, particularly with unit selection and placement.
-Despite these issues, the game is generally well-made and polished, with minimal glitches that do not significantly detract from the experience.
-However, some players find the recurring bugs frustrating enough to impact their enjoyment.
+Overall, the game's stability is a mixed bag; while it runs smoothly on modern PCs and Linux, users report several annoying glitches and bugs that can disrupt gameplay, such as issues with unit selection and placement.
+Despite these flaws, many find the game well-polished with minimal major issues, though some players experience persistent bugs that detract from the overall experience.

-• “Runs great on Linux, and the performance is impressive overall.”
+• “Runs great on Linux, and has a pretty good premise.”

 • “Even though Introversion's other games are good, they are still really buggy.”

-• “There are a few little annoying glitches and bugs, like when selecting a unit to build, often I would not always get the one I chose, and so had to dismiss the unit just built and give the build order again.
-It's annoying the first time; by the tenth time, I was actually getting into the habit of automatically holding down the unit menu [tab] in order to cancel what it was going to build... that's not a good thing.”
+• “There are a few little annoying glitches and bugs, like when selecting a unit to build, I often would not always get the one I chose, and so had to dismiss the unit just built and give the build order again.
+It's annoying the first time, but by the tenth time I was actually getting into the habit of automatically holding down the unit menu [tab] in order to cancel what it was going to build... that's not a good thing.”

 • “There are also some placement glitches that mysteriously do not allow you to deploy units.”